Buhari orders security agencies to ‘dismantle’ cultists in Ogun

-Fight to Finish, Buhari Tells Security Agencies What To Do To Cultists in Ogun
+Fight to Finish, Buhari Tells Security Agencies 1 Major Thing To Do To Cultists in Ogun

 - Nigeria's leader, President Muhammadu Buhari has reacted angrily to the killing of over 15 persons by cultists in the Abeokuta and Sagamu areas of Ogun state